 After its release Same Love was called “profound” and “the best gay marriage song to date in any genre” though, as far as the latter accolade goes, how much competition does it have?.
 It was nominated for Song of the Year at the 2014 Grammys and performed during a mass marriage ceremony – of gay and straight couples – at that awards show.

 During the Same Love success, a couple of Macklemore’s old tweets were unearthed in an attempt to prove a homophobic past.
-Contextually they weren’t arguably “homophobic” according to some sources.
-And there were other complaints that despite good intentions it missed the mark.
+According to some sources, when you look at the context they weren’t actually “homophobic”.

-Like other complainants I too wasn’t a fan of Same Love.
+Like other complainants, I too had issues with Same Love.
 Like others I noticed that for a song all about telling the world we’re the same, Macklemore made sure to distance himself from the homos.

 When I was in the third grade I thought that I was gay,